Your Fundraising Dollars at Work

 - Solace Crisis Treatment Center: Funds were used to help make advocates available to locate and facilitate support services for families in dangerous circumstances

-- YouthWorks: Funds assisted the Culinary Training program with additional expenses due to COVID-19 and address safety measures, food requirements and additional staffing for an invaluable program serving thousands of children, youth and families.
+- YouthWorks: Funds assisted the Culinary Training program with additional expenses due to COVID-19 and addressed safety measures, food requirements and additional staffing for an invaluable program serving thousands of children, youth and families.